 The diameter of the pipe and the flow rate determine the nominal diameter of the sensor.
-The optimum velocity of flow is between 2 to 3 m/s (6.56 to 9.84 ft/s).
+The optimum flow velocity is between 2 to 3 m/s (6.56 to 9.84 ft/s).
 Also match the velocity of flow (v) to the physical properties of the fluid:

-- v < 2 m/s (6.56 ft/s): for low conductivity values - v > 2 m/s (6.56 ft/s): for fluids producing buildup (e.g. milk with a high fat content) - A necessary increase in the flow velocity can be achieved by reducing the sensor nominal diameter. - For an overview of the full scale values for the measuring range, see the "Measuring range" section $\rightarrow \stackrel{\cong}{=} 108$
+- v < 2 m/s (6.56 ft/s): For low conductivity values - v > 2 m/s (6.56 ft/s): For media that produce buildup (z.B. milk with high fat content) - A necessary increase in the flow velocity can be achieved by reducing the sensor nominal diameter. - For an overview of the full scale values for the measuring range, see the "Measuring range" section $\rightarrow \blacksquare 108$